Online Reviews: Why You Need to Be Boosting Your Online Reputation Now

 So, what exactly has the most influence when looking at online reviews: star rating, quantity, overall sentiment?

-BrightLocal found that the star rating was the most important feature with “56% of consumers pay most attention to overall star rating.”
+BrightLocal found that the star rating was the most important feature with “56% of consumers pay most attention to the overall star rating.”

 However, digital marketing firm Juris Digital found that when analysing Google reviews, multiple factors influenced prospects.